-Say what you will about Marie Kondo and the decluttering movement, but she brought to light a profound, dare I say, ‘life-changing’ insight that caught the world’s attention: the difference between tidying and cleaning.
+Say what you will about Marie Kondo and the decluttering movement, but she brought to light a profound, dare I say, “life-changing” insight that caught the world’s attention: the difference between tidying and cleaning.
 The lesson to be learned was that while many people were taught to clean, they weren’t necessarily taught how to tidy.
-They were practicing one behaviour, but wanting the outcome of another.
-Kondo taught us that cleaning is an act of hygiene, and tidying is an act of organisation and categorisation – applicable to an entire home, with a ripple effect on a person’s entire life.
+They were practicing one behavior, but wanting the outcome of another.
+Kondo taught us that cleaning is an act of hygiene, and tidying is an act of organization and categorization—applicable to an entire home, with a ripple effect on a person’s entire life.

 It’s so easy to overlook terms that we think we understand, just by virtue of being human.
 To that end, there’s another set of words we need to clearly differentiate: meeting and connecting.